 - Processing and allocating your donation through our banking and fundraising systems.
-This includes the use of third party, secure payment and CRM providers including (please note that this list may change over time): - Paypal - Stripe
+This includes the use of third party, secure payment and CRM providers including (please note that this list may change over time):

+- Paypal

+- o Stripe

+- o Care CRM

+- o IRaisier

-- Care CRM - o IRaisier - Donorbox - Logate - 2.
+- o Donorbox - o Loqate - 2.
 Making follow up contact with you in relation to your donation.
 Such contact may be by telephone or email (if you have given us consent to do so) or by post or any other means of communication the details of which you have shared with us.
-The purposes of follow up contact may include: - Sharing the story of how your donation has helped IRC and its beneficiaries - o Asking you to consider becoming a regular donor - Sharing information about other IRC activities that may interest you, including fundraising activities and appeals
+The purposes of follow up contact may include: - Sharing the story of how your donation has helped IRC and its beneficiaries - Asking you to consider becoming a regular donor - Sharing information about other IRC activities that may interest you, including fundraising activities and appeals